asu-cactus/IDNet-2025/scanned_image/README.md

-# Bayesian Optimization for Scanned Image Processing
+# Bayesian Optimization for Scanned Image Generation

 This folder contains scripts related to applying Bayesian Optimization (BO) on scanned images and generating synthetic scanned versions using optimized parameters.